Bharathisam/Backend_development/README.md

-# FastAPI Stage 4 – Route Registration & Input Validation
+# FastAPI Stage 5 – Business Logic and Data Access

 ## Overview

-This project is the fourth stage of learning **FastAPI** by implementing **route registration** and **input validation** using FastAPI and SQLModel.
+This project is the fifth stage of learning **FastAPI** by implementing a clean project architecture using the **Service Layer** and **Repository Pattern**.

-The objective of this stage is to validate incoming requests before they reach the application logic or database.
-FastAPI automatically validates request bodies, query parameters, and path parameters, returning clear **422 Unprocessable Entity** responses for invalid input.
+The objective of this stage is to separate API routes, business logic, and database access into independent layers.
+This improves code readability, maintainability, scalability, and makes the application easier to test.

 ---